 - Honey for drizzle (optional)

 Line metal loaf pan with plastic wrap

-Line metal loaf pan with plastic wrap, leaving generous overhang on all sides.
+Line metal loaf pan with plastic wrap, leaving a generous overhang on all sides.

-Place berries in an even layer in the bottom of pan and set aside.
+Place berries in an even layer in the bottom of the pan and set aside.

 Beat heavy whipping cream

-Using electric mixer, beat heavy whipping cream in large bowl until soft peaks form and set in refrigerator to keep cold.
+Using an electric mixer, beat heavy whipping cream in large bowl until soft peaks form and set in the refrigerator to keep cold.

 Bring a large saucepan of water to a simmer over medium-low heat.